Skip to main content

 Other ways a power of attorney may be ended

-The steps above explain the most formal way to end or revoke a power of attorney.
+The steps above explain the most formal way to end a power of attorney.
 It's a good idea to follow these formal steps to end a power of attorney.

 • Writing and executing a new power of attorney document that says it revokes all prior powers of attorney,

-• Orally expressing the intent to end the power of attorney in front of a witness 18 years or older who signs and dates a written statement confirming that they witnessed the oral communication to end the power of attorney, or
+• Orally expressing the intent to end the POA in front of a witness A person who answers questions in court under oath 18 years or older who signs and dates a written statement confirming that they witnessed the oral communication to end the power of attorney,

-• For healthcare powers of attorney, deleting an electronic copy of the document in a way that shows an intention to revoke or end the power of attorney.
+• For health care POAs, deleting an electronic copy of the document in a way that shows an intention to revoke or end the power of attorney.

 Last full review by a subject matter expert